-Rule #1 is the simplest: if some functionality might be withheld - then never expose it until you really need to.
-It might be reformulated like that: every entity, every field, and every public API method is a product decision.
+A rule of thumb is very simple: if some functionality might be withheld - then never expose it until you really need to.
+It might be reformulated like this: every entity, every field, and every public API method is a product decision.
 There must be solid product reasons why some functionality is exposed.

-1. Avoid Gray Zones and Ambiguities
+2. Avoid Gray Zones and Ambiguities

-Your obligations to maintain some functionality must be stated as clearly as possible.
-Especially regarding those environments and platforms where no native capability to restrict access to undocumented functionality exists.
+Your obligations to maintain some functionality must be stated as clearly as possible, especially regarding those environments and platforms where no native capability to restrict access to undocumented functionality exists.
 Unfortunately, developers tend to consider some private features they found to be eligible for use, thus presuming the API vendor shall maintain them intact.
-Policy on such "findings" must be articulated explicitly.
-At the very least, in case of such non-authorized usage of undocumented functionality, you might refer to the docs and be in your own rights in the eyes of the community.
+The policy on such "findings" must be articulated explicitly.
+At the very least, in the case of such nonauthorized usage of undocumented functionality, you might refer to the docs and be within your rights in the eyes of the community.